-Real estate is a popular investment option in Dubai, and while it’s critical to keep an eye out for and recognise good chances, it’s also critical to keep an eye on the paperwork.
+Real estate is a popular investment option in Dubai, and while it’s critical to keep an eye out for and recognise good chances, it’s also critical to keep an eye on paperwork like the Dubai title deed.

 Being a wise investor entails conducting thorough research before investing your money, time, and effort in a property.
 Before placing a security deposit cheque and signing a contract, as a buyer or a tenant.